jacobRidenour/ProgWiki/C/README_C.md

 C has been standardized since 1989.
 The content in this folder will reflect C from ANSI C (1989) up through the features included in the 2017 standard, C17.

 C is essentially an abstraction of assembly.
-Its standard library is mostly a wrapper for system calls.

 There are 3 related categories of behavior to watch out for with C (and C++) that can cause unintuitive bugs (definitions adapted from [here](https://stackoverflow.com/questions/2397984/undefined-unspecified-and-implementation-defined-behavior) and [here](https://en.cppreference.com/w/c/language/behavior)):